 Twister was directed by the Dutch-born Jan de Bont, a former cinematographer on films like Die Hard (1988), Flatliners (1990), The Hunt for Red October (1990) and Basic Instinct (1992).
 Jan de Bont made his directorial debut with the ridiculous Speed (1994) and subsequently went onto the mind-numbing Speed 2: Cruise Control (1997), the abysmal remake of The Haunting (1999) and Lara Croft, Tomb Raider; The Cradle of Life (2003).
 Indeed, Twister is the only of Jan de Bonts directorial outings that is actually a halfway decent film.

-Other films adapted from Michael Crichtons books are: The Andromeda Strain (1971) about an extra-terrestrial virus; The Terminal Man (1974) about a epileptic who is transformed into a killer by attempts to control his seizures; Jurassic Park (1993); Rising Sun (1993), a superior adaptation of Crichtons blatantly racist book about Japanese business practice; Barry Levinsons adaptation of Disclosure (1994), Crichtons novel about sexual harassment, which contains some sf elements; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Timeline (2003), Richard Donners dull adaptation of Crichtons novel about time travel; and the tv mini-series remake of The Andromeda Strain (2008).
+Other films adapted from Michael Crichtons books are: The Andromeda Strain (1971) about an extra-terrestrial virus; The Terminal Man (1974) about a epileptic who is transformed into a killer by attempts to control his seizures; Jurassic Park (1993); Rising Sun (1993), a superior adaptation of Crichtons blatantly racist book about Japanese business practice; Barry Levinsons adaptation of Disclosure (1994), Crichtons novel about sexual harassment, which contains some sf elements; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Timeline (2003), Richard Donners dull adaptation of Crichtons novel about time travel; the tv mini-series remake of The Andromeda Strain (2008); and the tv mini-series remake of Westworld (2016 ).
 Michael Crichtons films as director are Westworld (1973) about an android amusement park that goes amok, the medical conspiracy thriller Coma (1978), The Great Train Robbery (1979) about a Victorian train heist, Looker (1981) about virtual models, Runaway (1984) about a police force to stop amok robots, and the courtroom thriller Physical Evidence (1989).

 (Winner for Best Special Effects, Nominee for Best Actress (Helen Hunt) at this sites Best of 1996 Awards).